By: Pamela Zeitlin, MD, MPhil, PhD, pediatric pulmonologist, chair of the Department of Pediatrics at National Jewish Health

 Children are considered a vulnerable population, so vaccines developed for them receive special scrutiny.
 This lengthens the process, while keeping children safe.

 Pfizer and Moderna have enrolled children 12 and older in clinical trials of their vaccines and hope to have results by summer.
 Johnson & Johnson, Novavax and AstraZeneca also plan to test their vaccines in children.

 Pfizer BioNTech – shown to prevent symptomatic infection

-This vaccine was given Emergency Use Authorization (EUA) by the U.S. Food and Drug Administration (FDA) in December 2020 for anyone 16 and older.
-Clinical trials are recruiting adolescents from 12 to 15 years of age, and results are expected by summer.
+Emergency Use Authorization (EUA) for this vaccine was expanded by the U.S. Food and Drug Administration (FDA) May 10, 2021 to include adolescents 12 through 15 years of age.
+This vaccine was originally given EUA by the FDA in December 2020 for anyone 16 and older.
 On March 31, 2021, Pfizer announced that children 12-17 are 100% protected against COVID-19 infection in a clinical trial.
 A trial for children under age 12 will require a new study and possibly modified formulation or dosing of the current vaccine before they can finalize their plans to study 5-11 year olds.